simeonradivoev/Quadcopter-Controller/README.md

 # Credits
 The drone model is a free one I found on the interwebs.
 I don't remember where exactly it might have been https://free3d.com/, but I think it just might be ripped from COD MW3

+# Web Build
+You can try the web build here https://simeonradivoev.itch.io/physical-quadcopter-controller